Mansakondo/Mansakondo.github.io/index.md

 ### I want to...
 * Write meaningful and beautiful software.
-* Work on innovative products.
+* Build tools that improves the developer experience (DX).
-* Extract elegant solutions from complex problems.
+* Work on innovative products that delivers rich user experiences (UX).